 In the last twenty years, we have witnessed a very rapid and dramatic evolution of ICTs, at a pace perhaps unprecedented in history.
 This evolution, however, has come in a series of waves.
 First, we saw the advent of the Internet in the early 1990s, a network of networks that quickly gained global relevance -although uptake by developing countries lagged well behind initial expectations.
 By the of the millennium, we saw a second wave which essentially brought forward the application of Internet-based solutions for businesses, governments, and almost any other sector.

 This wave ended suddenly with the so-called dot-com crash in March 2000.
-By 2004, Web 2.0 and social media emerged as a third wave of ICT innovations where user-driven content, interactivity, networking and collaboration were the drivers.
+By 2004, Web 2.0 and social media emerged as the third wave of ICT innovations where user-driven content, interactivity, networking, and collaboration were the drivers.
 Finally, we saw the accelerated diffusion of mobile technologies come into play – beating Internet growth rates by far.
 Today, we have over 6 billion mobile subscribers (most of them in developing countries), 2.5 billion Internet users and over one billion social media users.

 Based on the above we can indeed say that access to, and use of ICTs is “democratized” -or, from a marketing perspective, is being “massified” indeed.
 Being that as it may, what these four waves have in common is their claim that new ICTs end up empowering people by providing the platforms and networks that will allow them to participate in decision-making processes and other governance processes while giving voice to those who had none before.

 Moreover, the difference between the “old” Internet and new ICTs is that now we supposedly have empirical evidence to back up such claims, as reflected by the so-called Arab Spring and other social movements that have emerged in both developed and developing countries.
 We all heard about Twitter and/or Facebook revolutions.
 But we all should take such claims with a grain of salt and two of pepper.
 Current research on these social movements puts in serious doubt the absolute validity of such perspectives.

 From a democratic governance perspective, the critical question hinges around participation and inclusiveness.